JGeiser9/jakegeiser.com/README.md

 # SVG Images

-Manually converting svg images to React components is a tedious process.
-This project implements a cli tool to convert them for you.
+Manually converting SVG images to React components is a tedious process.
+This project implements `@svgr/cli` to convert them for you

 ### Adding New Images

-Add the `.svg` file to to the `components/svg` folder.
+Add the `.svg` file to to the `components/svg` folder

 ### Converting Images

-Running the following command will look for all `.svg` files and automatically convert them to React components and export them from `components/svg/index.js`
+Running the following command will look for all `.svg` files, convert them to React components, optimize them, and export them from `components/svg/index.js`

 ```
 npm run convert